asnaatif/Data-Visualizer-App/README.md

 ---

 ## Supported Files and Data Format

-Supported file types: .xlsx, .xls, .csv
+Supported file types are: .xlsx, .xls, .csv

-Best results when:
-The first row contains column headers
+For best results:
+- Keep column headers in the first row
-Columns are consistent (numbers in numeric columns, categories in categorical columns) No merged header cells
+- Columns are consistent (numbers in numeric columns, categories in categorical columns)
+- No merged header cells

 ## Project Structure
 ```bash